linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 18 Secondary Markets.md

 - In a price-efficient market, active strategies pursued will not consistently produce superior returns after adjusting for risk and transactions costs.
 - Electronic trading (or etrading) brings buyers and sellers together electronically, replacing personal and telephone contact in most markets.

-# Questions

-1. How do secondary markets benefit investors?
-2. What is meant by an "OTC market"?
-3. How does an order-driven market differ from a quote-driven market?
-4. Explain why you agree or disagree with the following statements: a.
-"Real-world financial markets can be either a continuous order-driven market or a periodic call auction, but cannot be both."

-b.
-"The market structure in the OTC market is a periodic call auction."

-5. A market can be perfect, in a theoretical sense, only if it meets certain conditions.
-What are those conditions?
-6. What is meant by the statement that "dealers offer both immediacy and price continuity to investors"?
-7. Some years ago, legislators in a state claimed that speculation on land was driving prices to too high a level.
-They proposed to pass a law that would require the buyer of any piece of land in the state to hold the land for at least three years before he or she could resell it.

-a.
-Analyze this proposal in terms of perfect markets and possible frictions that have been described in this chapter.

-b.
-If that proposal had passed, do you think land prices would have risen or fallen?

-8. a.
-Why would an investor sell short a security?

-b.
-What happens if the price of a security that is sold short rises?

-9. What is the role of the broker in a short sale?
-10. What might be expected in a financial market that does not allow investors to sell short?
-11. What is the difference between a broker and a dealer?
-12. How does a dealer make a profit when making a market?
-13. What are the risks that a dealer accepts in making a market?
-14. The residential real estate market boasts many brokers but very few dealers.
-What explains this situation?
-15. What is meant by the "bid-ask spread"?
-16. How does the rate of order flow (or thickness) of a market affect a dealer's bid-ask spread?
-17. What are the benefits that a market derives from the actions of dealers?
-18. a.
-What is meant by an "information-motivated trade"?

-b.
-What is meant by an "informationless trade"?

-19. What makes a market operationally or internally efficient?
-20. What is the key characteristic of a market that has pricing or external efficiency?
-21. What is meant by the "semi-strong form" of market efficiency?
-22. Indicate why you agree or disagree with the following statement: "An investor who believes a market is price efficient should pursue an active investment strategy."
-23. Historically, Nasdaq (at one time abbreviated as NASDAQ, standing for "National Association of Securities Dealers Quotations") started as an OTC stock market.
-Now the stocks traded on the Nasdaq exchange are listed stocks.
-24. See Edward M. Miller, "Risk, Uncertainty, and Divergence of Opinion," Journal of Finance 32 (1977): 1151-1168, and the following two chapters in Frank J. Fabozzi, ed., Short Selling: Strategies, Risks, and Rewards (Hoboken, NJ: John Wiley & Sons, 2004): "Implications of Short Selling and Divergence of Opinion for Investment Strategy" (chapter 5), and "Short Selling and Financial Puzzles" (chapter 6).
-25. Charles M. Jones and Owen A. Lamont, "Short Sale Constraints and Stock Returns," Journal of Financial Economics 66 (2002): 207-239.
-26. George Stigler, "Public Regulation of Securities Markets," Journal of Business 37 (1964): 117-134.
-27. Harold Demsetz, "The Cost of Transacting," Quarterly Journal of Economics 82 (1968): 35-36.
-28. For a more detailed discussion, see chapter 1 in Robert A. Schwartz, Equity Markets: Structure, Trading, and Performance (New York: Harper & Row, 1988), 389-397.
-29. Walter Bagehot, "The Only Game in Town," *Financial Analysts Journal* 27, no. 2 (1971): 12-14, 22.
-30. Some trades that we will discuss in Chapter 18 can be viewed as informationless trades: The dealer knows or believes that a trade is being requested to accomplish an investment objective that is not motivated by the potential future price movement of the security.
-31. Richard R. West, "Two Kinds of Market Efficiency," Financial Analysts Journal 31, no. 6 (1975): 30-34.
-32. Some of this discussion draws from Bruce M. Collins and Frank J. Fabozzi, "A Methodology for Measuring Transactions Costs," *Financial Analysts Journal* 47, no. 2 (1991): 27-36.
-33. Larry Cuneo and Wayne Wagner, "Reducing the Cost of Stock Trading," *Financial Analysts Journal* 31, no. 6 (1975), pp. 35-43.
-34. For a discussion of opportunity cost in the context of costs defined as the implementation shortfall of an investment strategy, see André F. Perold, "The Implementation Shortfall: Paper versus Reality," Journal of Portfolio Management 14 (1988): 4-9.
-35. For a discussion of the consequences of high opportunity costs, see Jack L. Treynor, "What Does It Take to Win the Trading Game?" *Financial Analysts Journal* 37, no. 1 (1981), pp. 55-60.
-36. Eugene F. Fama, "Efficient Capital Markets: A Review of Theory and Empirical Work," Journal of Finance 25 (1970): 383-417.